Identifiability in Two-Layer Sparse Matrix Factorization: Identifiability in exact matrix decomposition

 The two following subsections deal respectively with some characterizations for identifiability of the constraint supports, in the sense of condition (i) in \Cref{prop:id-support-and-entries}, and for identifiability of an $r$-tuple of rank-one matrices with fixed rank-one constraint supports as in condition (ii).

-We end this subsection by deriving the following corollary of \Cref{thm:equivalence-with-EMD} with fixed-support, which will soon turn out to be useful for the next steps.
+We end this subsection by deriving the following corollary of \Cref{thm:equivalence-with-EMD} with fixed-support (whose proof is deferred to \cref{proof:cor-equivalence-EMD-fixed-support}), which will soon turn out to be useful for the next steps.
 Specializing the definitions of $\idcolsupp{\Omega}$ and $\maxcolsupp{\Omega}$ from \eqref{eq:DefIC} and \eqref{eq:DefMC} to the case where $\Omega$ is reduced to a single pair of supports $\pair{S}$, we denote

 \begin{corollary}[Application of \Cref{thm:equivalence-with-EMD}] For any pair of supports $\pair{S}$, and any pair of factors $(\mat{X}, \mat{Y})$, denoting $\tuplerkone{S} := \varphi(\pair{S})$:

 \end{corollary}